Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/SAML_ADFS/README.md

 ### Step 2: Adding Claim Policy

 1. On ADFS Management window, select *Relying Party Trust*
-1. Select the name that you chose on the previous step and click **Edit Claim Issuance Policy** on the right menu
+1. Select the application name that you have chosen on the previous step and click **Edit Claim Issuance Policy** on the right menu
 1. In the new popup window, click **Add Rule**
 1. Choose the Claim rule template as **Send LDAP Attributes as Claims** and click **Next**
 1. Add a Claim rule name, for instance `Basic Claims`